 Do you like hydroxypinacolone retinoate and getting caught in the rain?
 Us too!
 Forgive us, couldn’t pass up the chance to finally make that joke, though we are into yoga, ‘health’ food, and champagne.
 Speaking of things sparkling (new) and celebratory, it’s time to introduce the Active Infusion Oil.

-We took our beloved Active Infusion Serum and wanted to give it an actives twist: a gentle, effective retinoic acid ester combined with a potent, stable Vitamin C. Along with anti-inflammatories and antioxidant extracts like chaga mushroom, goji berries, ashwagandha, and turmeric and it is essential oil-free, best enjoyed after several quenching mists of the Hydrating Accelerator.
+We took our beloved Active Infusion Serum gave it an actives twist: a gentle, effective retinoic acid ester combined with a potent, stable Vitamin C. Along with extracts rich in anti-inflammatory and antioxidant properties like chaga mushroom, goji berries, ashwagandha, and turmeric and it is essential oil-free, best enjoyed after several quenching mists of the Hydrating Accelerator.
 Now that we’ve read the ‘menu’, let’s dive into the specific ingredients of the new Active Infusion Oil (AIO) to discover what makes this the high-performance product that you won’t want to miss.

 Retinoids (Vitamin A) 101

 Here’s exactly what happens when you apply Vitamin A and its derivatives: Retinoids regulate cell apoptosis (essentially the death of a cell), differentiation, and proliferation.
 In layman terms this means that retinoids have the ability to ‘communicate’ with skin cells and instruct them on how to behave.
 This can lead to these overall beneficial properties of retinoids for the skin: